Matzevah OCR — in development

 Toggle the stone open

 This example is illustrative and clearly marked.
-Switch between the raw photo and the OCR + translation to see what we lift off the stone.
+Switch between the raw photo and the OCR + translation to see what we plan to lift off the stone once this feature ships.

 Illustrative matzevah — synthetic sample, not a real grave marker.